ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ## Abstract

 This document specifies a data structure and encoding mechanisms for electronic health certificates.
-It also specifies a transport encoding mechanism in a machine-readable optical format (Aztec), which can be displayed on the screen of a mobile device or printed on a piece of paper.
+It also specifies a transport encoding mechanism in a machine-readable optical format (QR), which can be displayed on the screen of a mobile device or printed on a piece of paper.

 ## Terminology

-Organisations adopting this specification for issuing health certificates are called Issuers and organisations accepting health certificates as proof of health status is called Verifiers.
+Organisations adopting this specification for issuing health certificates are called Issuers and organisations accepting health certificates as proof of health status are called Verifiers.
 Together, these are called Participants.
-Some aspects in this document must be coordinated between the Participants, such as the management of a name space and the distribution of cryptographic keys.
+Some aspects in this document must be coordinated between the Participants, such as the management of a namespace and the distribution of cryptographic keys.
 It is assumed that a party, hereafter referred to as the Coordinator, carries out these tasks.
 The health certificate format of this specification is called the Electronic Health Certificate, hereafter referred to as the HCERT.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "RECOMMENDED" and "MAY" should be interpreted as described in ([RFC 2119](https://tools.ietf.org/html/rfc2119)).

 ### Versioning Policy

-Versions of this specification follow semantic versioning (semver.org) and consist of three different integers describing the _major_, _minor_ and _edition_ version.
+Versions of this specification follow [semantic versioning](semver.org) and consist of three different integers describing the _major_, _minor_ and _edition_ version.
 A change in the _major_ version is an update that includes material changes affecting the decoding of the HCERT or the validation of it.
 An update of the _minor_ version is a feature or maintenance update that maintains backward compatibility with previous versions.

 In addition, there is an _edition_ version number used for publishing updates to the document itself which have no effect on the HCERT, such as correcting spelling, providing clarifications or addressing ambiguities, et cetera.
 Hence, the edition number is not indicated in the HCERT.
 The version numbers are expressed in the title page of the document using a _major.minor.edition_ format, where the three parts are separated by decimal dots.